Optimal consumption under a drawdown constraint over a finite horizon: Market Model and Problem Formulation

 On the other hand, if we interpret $c_t$ in problem \eqref{eq:Valuefunction} as a control of consumption rate and regard $X_t$ in \eqref{wealthpro} as the resulting wealth process under the control pair $(\pi_t, c_t)$, then the control problem \eqref{eq:Valuefunction} is actually equivalent to a finite horizon optimal consumption problem under a drawdown constraint in the financial market with zero interest rate (as $r=0$ in the SDE \eqref{wealthpro} of $X_t$ under the control $(\pi_t,c_t)$).
-In fact, the finite horizon optimal consumption problem under a drawdown constraint has been studied by \cite{JeonOh2022JMAA}, however, under the crucial assumptions that the interest rate $r>0$ and the initial wealth is sufficiently large that $X_t>\alpha z_{t-}\frac{1-e^{-r(T-t)}}{r}$ (see Assumption 3.1 in \cite{JeonOh2022JMAA}).
+The finite horizon optimal consumption problem under a drawdown constraint has been studied by \cite{JeonOh2022JMAA}, however, under the crucial assumptions that the interest rate $r>0$ and the initial wealth is sufficiently large that $X_t>\alpha z_{t-}\frac{1-e^{-r(T-t)}}{r}$ (see Assumption 3.1 in \cite{JeonOh2022JMAA}).
 Based on the martingale and duality approach, the original control problem in \cite{JeonOh2022JMAA} is transformed into an infinite series of optimal stopping problems, which requires the optimal wealth process to be strictly positive that $X_t>0$ and hence $X_t>\alpha z_{t-}\frac{1-e^{-r(T-t)}}{r}$ has to be mandated as an upper bound on $z_t$.
-In sharp contrast, we have interest rate $r=0$ in the equivalent optimal consumption problem and no constraint on $X_t$ or $z_t$ is imposed because we allow the wealth process to hit zero on or before the terminal horizon $T$ and will terminate the investment and consumption control once the bankruptcy occurs.
-Therefore, the main results and the approach in \cite{JeonOh2022JMAA} can not cover our problem \eqref{eq:Valuefunction} with $r=0$ and $x\geq 0$.
-Instead, we reply on the technical analysis of the HJB variational inequality.
-Note that the interest rate $r$ does not appear in SDE \eqref{wealthpro} and the objective function in \eqref{eq:Valuefunction}, our main results, especially all associated wealth thresholds, do not depend on $r$.
-Some major challenges are the characerization of the free boundaries caused by the control constraint $\alpha z_t\leq c_t\leq z_t$ and the global regularity of the solution to the HJB variational inequality.